ginnypx1/Mad-Libs/README.md

 Fill out the form, and you'll get a hilarious story.

+## Technical Information

+The "Mad Libs" iOS app has been updated for Swift 4.0 and iOS 11.
+It has unit and UI tests and VoiceOver and Dynamic Text accessibility features incorporated.

 ## Improvements

 Future versions of "Mad Libs" will offer more than one story.